TRADITIONAL MOUNTAINEERING

 Read more:

 The best belay, rappel and autoblock device to have on your Alpine Bod Harness may be the new Trango B52.
-This is why I think so.
+(Or is the best the Black Diamond ATC-Guide?)
+This is why I think so and so!

 In 1971, Royal Robbins, in his landmark book "Basic Rockcraft", describes only the "body belay" where the belayer's body, braced in the correct position and perhaps anchored, provided the necessary friction for a dynamic belay of the lead or following climber who was tied into the rope by a bowline on a coil or a swami belt alone.
 Rappels described by Robbins were the dulfersitz or long rappels controlled by a "brake" assembled from six to eight oval carabiners with gates opposed.
 The traditional mountaineer at least knows and has practiced the super easy, super fast body belays.
 I never had to use the clumsy carabiner brake.